-The funny thing is to think that here in the west, karaoke is not very popular.
+The funny thing is to think that here in the West, karaoke is not very popular.
 Only a small percentage of people think about this type of entertainment, even though Brazilians like to sing.

-The word karaoke [カラオケ or 空オケ] appeared in Japan and has no accent.
+The word karaoke [カラオケ or 空オケ] originated in Japan and has no accent.
 Its meaning comes from the ideogram [空] which means empty and from ookesutoru [オーケストラ] which means orchestra.
 It literally means empty orchestra!

-How Karaoke - Origin
+How did Karaoke come about - Origin

-However, they also say that the first karaoke, the Juke-8, was built by a Japanese musician and inventor, Daisuke Inoue in 1971.
+However, they also say that the first machine of karaoke, the Juke-8, was built by a Japanese musician and inventor, Daisuke Inoue in 1971.
 But it would have been a Filipino inventor, Roberto del Rosario, who held the patent.
 He developed in 1975 the Karaoke sing along system.

-How did the Karaoke Box come about?
+How did Karaoke Box come about?

 This is the reason for creating theKaraoke boxes”, soundproofed rooms closed with a door.
-They were usually located on the side of roads, where people could sing at will without disturbing anyone.
+They were usually located along roadsides, where people could sing freely without disturbing anyone.

 Karaoke in the West

-Kevin's Note - I agree from experience, I felt much more comfortable singing with friends in a karaoke box than in a karaoke bar full of strangers.
+Kevin's Note - I agree from experience, I was much more comfortable singing with friends in a karaoke box than in a karaoke bar full of strangers.
 If I was ashamed, imagine the Japanese?

 What are the benefits of singing Karaoke?